 Eloise English would be exonerated by a coroner’s jury the evening after she and three of her children testified to Arthur English’s alleged brutality and frequent threats to kill her.
 Neighbors, friends and relatives backed the story fully.
 One day later, Arthur’s body was laid to rest, just ten feet beyond the grave of Eloise’s beloved father.

 Eloise English was now free of the abuse, threats, and violence.
+Thomas English, came to Frederick immediately to be with Eloise and the children and attended the funeral service on March 20th at Mount Olivet.
+He is reported to have offered to take his step-mother and step-siblings in, and provide for their welfare back in Brooklyn.
+Eloise, however, would kindly decline the offer.
 She chose not go back to the dwelling in Indian Springs, staying for a time at the home of her older sister Helen Young Johnson and husband Baker.
 In time she would return, and operated a truck farm with help from her children and a hired hand named Keefer Kline.
 She successfully raised her children into adulthood, but would never remarry.

-Eloise died in 1959.
-She was buried in the family plot (area H lot 483), next to her father, not husband Arthur.
-Today, one can find three of her four children buried next to their protective mother—Louisa English Wemple (d.
+Today, one can find three of Eloise's four children buried next to their protective mother—Louisa English Wemple (d.
 1978), Hugh English (d.
 1985)and Ruth Bird (d.
 1999).
 As a ten-year-old child, the latter had proved the most significant witness to the case.

 Ruth Bird English would go on to earn a bachelor’s degree from Hood College and her master’s from the University of Pennsylvania.
 She taught for 32 years in private schools and may also be remembered as a reference librarian for C. Burr Artz Library.
 She would never marry.